-4. The University does not restrict faculty as private citizens from speaking out politically, or from addressing the wrongs in society.
 Faculty members are free to hold public office so long as holding that office does not interfere with fulfillment of contractual duties.

-5. Exercising academic freedom requires responsibility and propriety in the pursuit of truth, as well as complete honesty and loyalty to the University's mission statement and statement of faith.

-6. Academic freedom at Oikos University is framed by the context of the University's mission statement and statement of faith and is consistent with the standards and norms stated in the academic freedom policy.
+- 5.Exercising academic freedom requires responsibility and propriety in the pursuit of truth, as well as complete honesty and loyalty to the University's mission statement and statement of faith. - 6.Academic freedom at Oikos University is framed by the context of the University's mission statement and statement of faith and is consistent with the standards and norms stated in the academic freedom policy.
 Faculty members are free to pursue truth within their discipline by research, discussion and other forms of inquiry.
 This freedom carries a responsibility to truth, to scholarly integrity, and to one's students.

 Faculty members may not use their position or classroom as a platform to demand adherence by students to a personal theological viewpoint, political preference, or social agenda.
 If an individual believes that a faculty member has violated the University's mission statement and/or statement of faith, he or she should confront that faculty member with the charges.
-If the issue is not resolved, these two individuals should meet with the Dean of Academics.
+If the issue is not resolved, these two individuals should meet with the academic director.
 At this point documentary evidence must be presented.

-The Dean of Academics may dismiss the matter or refer it to the standing faculty Hearing Committee if he or she determines that there may be a violation of academic freedom.
+The academic director may dismiss the matter or refer it to the standing faculty Hearing Committee if he or she determines that there may be a violation of academic freedom.
 The committee conducts their hearing consistent with policies outlined in the Contract Termination policy and makes a recommendation regarding the disposition of the matter to the president.
 The president makes a final decision.